 To make things easier, I designed the recipe for one so that you can just multiply it times however many people you’re feeding.

 Bonus: this recipe only takes 1 minute to cook in the Instant Pot.
-So depending on how quick you get at throwing all of your ingredients in to cook, you might be able to get this from pantry to table in 3 minutes!
-That’d take some practice, though—definitely let me know if you ever do it!
+So depending on how quick you get at throwing all of your ingredients in to cook, you might be able to get this from pantry to table in 10 minutes!

 Instant Pot ramen noodle soup